Author: sharonwasteney@gmail.com

 Redbuds Bloom in Spring

 As much as I love dogwood blooming in the spring, I also love the bright magenta of the redbuds that dot the roadsides near my rural home.
 They, of course, have just inspired a quilt as I reviewed all the related colors in my stash.
+I will be adding some overdyed fabrics as well.
+More as this project evolves.

 Fabric to Dye For